aangelopoulos/ppi_py/README.md

 ppi_[ESTIMAND]_ci(X, Y, Yhat, X_unlabeled, Yhat_unlabeled, alpha=0.1)
 ```

 You can replace ```[ESTIMAND]``` with the estimand of your choice.
-For certain estimands, not all the arguments are required, and in this case, they are ommitted.
+For certain estimands, not all the arguments are required, and in this case, they are omitted.
 For example, in the case of mean estimation, the function signature is:
 ```python
 ppi_mean_ci(Y, Yhat, Yhat_unlabeled, alpha=0.1)
 ```